Myanmar police fire to disperse protest, four hurt, one critical

-(Reuters) - Myanmar police used force on Tuesday to disperse protests against military rule and one woman was in critical condition and not expected to survive after being shot in the head with a bullet, a doctor said.
+(Reuters) - Police and protesters clashed in Myanmar on Tuesday, with injuries on both sides on the most violent day so far of demonstrations against the military coup that overthrew Aung San Suu Kyi, and a doctor said one woman was unlikely to survive a gun wound in the head.

-Police fired guns, mostly into the air, and used water cannon and rubber bullets to try to clear protesters in the capital Naypyitaw, and four people were taken to hospital with what doctors initially said they believed were wounds caused by rubber bullets.
+Three other people were being treated for wounds from suspected rubber bullets after police fired guns, mostly into the air, and used water cannon to try to clear protesters in the capital Naypyitaw.

-One of them, a woman, had what was most likely a fatal head wound, said a doctor who declined to be identified.
-The bullet could be seen lodged in her in an X-ray, the doctor said.
+State television reported injuries to police during their attempts to disperse protesters - its first acknowledgement of the demonstrations taking place in the country.

+The incidents marked the first bloodshed since the military led by army chief Senior General Min Aung Hlaing overthrew Suu Kyi’s newly elected government on Feb.
+1 and detained her and other politicians from her National League for Democracy (NLD).

 Neither police nor the hospital responded to a request for comment.